openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 tools and systems that use the certificates are purposely vague in error messages as not to reveal too much information to attackers.

-Once configured, there are still other concerns need to be taken into
+#### Further Concerns

-account:
+Once the security defined above is configured, there are still other concerns need to be taken into account:

 - What happens when systems are removed/added?
 - What happens when a certificate expires?
 How does a system know not to